pism/pism-tutorials/README.md

 # pism-tutorials

-## Introdution to Ice Flow Modeling
+## Introduction to Ice Flow Modeling

 How does a glacier flow?
 Learn about Stokes equations and approximations to it, conservation equations, and material equations.
 Partial Differential Equations (PDEs), initial and boundary conditions, in [Ice Flow](ice_flow.md).